Efrat19/laravel-Dockerfile-template/readme.md

   run `docker pull efrat19/laravel`
   #### OR

 - to build from the local Dockerfile:
-  - make sure you're inside the project directory
+  - copy my Dockerfile to your root directory
   -  run `docker build -t <whatever> .`

 ### Show Time: